JerricaRaemer/databyjerrica.com/_posts/2025-08-13-story_telling_2.md

 Data doesn’t speak for itself.
 It sits silently in spreadsheets and databases until someone makes sense of it.
 That’s where data storytelling comes in.

-As a data analyst, my role goes far beyond charts and queries—I’m here to translate insights into action.
+As a data analyst, my role goes far beyond charts and queries.
+I’m here to translate insights into action.

 ## What Is Data Storytelling?

 At its core, data storytelling is the ability to combine data, visuals, and narrative to communicate a compelling, actionable insight.
 It’s how analysts turn:

-“Here’s what the data says”
+“Here’s what the data says” into,

-Into

 “Here’s what it means, and here’s what we should do next.”